Hansoft/SAFeKit/README.md

 The program is provided as is and there is no obligation on Hansoft AB to provide support, update or enhance this program.
 Questions can be sent to svante.lidman@hansoft.com and will be answered when other obligations so permit.

+Scaled Agile Framework and SAFe are trademarks of Leffingwell, LLC.